CHEC out Cedar Point's Haunted Halloween Festival to be held on multiple Saturdays in October. Click here for more

 The entrance gate at the CHEC Punta Gorda location is open from 8 am - 4 pm and the walk-through is open from sunrise to sunset.
 The trails are open at both locations, as are the public bathrooms near the parking lots.
-The Admin Building in Punta Gorda is open; however, the Visitors' Center at Cedar Point is closed for renovation and will not be staffed until further notice.
+Both the Admin building in Punta Gorda and the Visitors Center at Cedar Point in Englewood are open.
 At both locations, we encourage you to maintain social distancing and follow all current COVID-19 related guidelines.
 Enjoy!